samweru-zz/bookkeep/README.md

 This is a bookkeeping (proof-of-concept) project for inventory and retail systems that demonstarted double-entry bookkeeping.
 It is created in django python sqlite3 and works on commandline only.

+# Explanation

+How this concept works is that there is an interfacing of sales and purchase transaction of inventory and retail to bookkeeping functionality.
+How this is implemented is that a schedule
+of prepared transactions is kept until the user is satisfied to push `sch:push` those transactions into accounting.
+Prior to this push one must create a schedule `sch:new` in which one may add items they hope to purchase `lpo:add` or items that are being sold `sale:add` sales.

+Once preferred scheduled transaction is pushed, the transaction can be viewed via `trx:last` command.
+The details of bookkeeping can be viewed via the `entry:last` command.
+To record payments for purchases the command `lpo:pay` and to record sales receipts the `sale:rec` command.

+It is important to note that a period must be defined first `period:create` via the `seed.py` utility.
+Defining a new period will deactivate any perious periods and those transaction will no longer be visible.

 # Install

 ```
 pip install -r requirements.txt
 ```

 # Setup

 ```
 python manage.py makemigrations
 python manage.py migrate